ChattAbhi/Approx-ViscoElastic-CoR/README.md

 ```
 Hence, `gam_c` may be used to determine whether or not the spherical object will rebound after the impact.
 See references [1,2] for details.

 The simulation results in references [1,2] were generated using the files in the folder `PaperResults`.
-The file `PaperResults/GenFigs.m` can be used to generate plots of all simulation results in [1,2].
+The file `PaperResults/GenFigs.m` can be used to generate plots of all simulation results in [1,2], which are then stored in various sub-folder within `PaperResults/Figures`.
 If the user finds this toolbox useful, the authors would appreciate a citation to [1,2].

 ## References
 * [1] Chatterjee, A., James, G., Brogliato, B., "Approximate coefficient of restitution for nonlinear viscoelastic contact with external load" (Under Review).
 Granular Matter.
 Preprint: https://hal.inria.fr/hal-03463883